wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/2-explore-project.md

 ## SharePoint Framework project structure

-The Yeoman generator for the SharePoint Framework creates the scaffolding (*folders & files*) for a new SharePoint Framework project.
+The Yeoman generator for the SharePoint Framework creates the scaffolding (*folders and files*) for a new SharePoint Framework project.
 After building the project the first time, you'll see even more folders and files present.
 Just like a .NET Framework project, some of the generated files are temporary and shouldn't be kept in source control.

 Let's look at the folders in a newly created and built SharePoint Framework project: